 311 Performance Dashboards

-The 311 Performance Dashboards include all publicly available service requests filed in the LAGAN system for the City of Houston's 311 service within the the time frame defined for each visualization.
-LAGAN does not include service requests related to animal control and BARC.
+The 311 Performance Dashboards include all publicly available service requests filed in the LAGAN and Chameleon (animal control) systems for the City of Houston's 311 service within the the time frame defined for each visualization.
 The Dashboards include several different visualizations broken up into the various categories.
 There is a listing of tabs at the top of each category to highlight the different visualizations available.
 Each visualization includes numerous input controls (drop-downs, text boxes, etc.) that can be adjusted.
 Data is refreshed monthly; the max value on the Service Request Received filter is the last time data was refreshed.

 Create a visualization you like?
 If you create a visualization you like and want to share, click on one of the "Share" buttons below the visualization to get a permalink to the visualization with all of your input selections stored.